 If playing with the volume doesn’t fix your (very common) “distortion”, up the frequency.
 As I mentioned earlier, anyone who works with their hands for a living usually has excellent development.
 Why?
 Because they do their work almost every day and that’s a lot of volume.

 Consider training to failure, but work your forearms with 2-3 sets 3 times a week.
 That way, you’ll keep the volume under control while realizing some of the potential benefits of high-frequency training.

 Improve your mind muscle connections

-This is because sloppy mind leads to a sloppy physique.
+This is because a sloppy mind leads to a sloppy physique.
 So, its always important when training to try to feel the muscle you are working.
 You can apply some techniques to help you develop a better mind muscle connection by working the muscle unilaterally.